Skip to content

 Getting a variable

-In order to get a variable from the transaction's context, one needs to specify a default value with a type in order to get a value:
+In order to get a variable from the appropriate context, one needs to specify a default value with a type in order to get a value:

 select omni_var.get('my_variable', false)